Korakuen Garden 後楽園庭園

 Korakuen is chisan kaiyu style, that is to say, it is organized into multiple scenes.
 Hills, lawns, ponds, waterfall, bridges, tea and rice fields are linked together harmoniously, especially when the garden becomes colourful during the hanami or momijigari seasons.

 The layout of Korakuen is quite special: it is very open and unobstructed.
 One can have a complete view of the garden from several places.
-Yet it is not very large (only 13 hectares whereas Ritsurin garden in Takamatsu is 75 hectares).
+Yet it is not very large (only 13 hectares whereas Ritsurin garden in Takamatsu for example is 75 hectares).
 The garden still has no less than six shrines, three pavilions and a Noh theater stage.
 It takes at least two hours to explore every corner.The garden also hosts a large number of colorful koi carp and Japanese cranes.